akka/akka-persistence-jdbc/README.md

   - Special thanks to [Timothy Klim][timothyklim] for PR #86: Upgrade slick to 3.2.0-M2, thanks!
   - Slick 3.2.0-M2 test release
   - Scala 2.11.8 and 2.12.1 build
-  - Only availabe in Bintray's JCenter
+  - Only availabe on Bintray's JCenter
   - The following slick drivers are supported:
     - `slick.jdbc.PostgresProfile$`
     - `slick.jdbc.MySQLProfile$`